agateblue/django-dynamic-preferences/docs/installation.rst

             # WARNING: enabling this feature can cause data corruption if multiple users
             # use the same list view at the same time, see https://code.djangoproject.com/ticket/11313
             'ADMIN_ENABLE_CHANGELIST_FORM': False,

-            # Should we enable the admin module for user preferences ?
-            'ENABLE_USER_PREFERENCES': True,

             # Customize how you can access preferences from managers.
 The default is to
             # separate sections and keys with two underscores.
 This is probably not a settings you'll